Paradise Cove

 Directions

-From Bakersfield, take Highway 178 east to the town of Lake Isabella.
-Continue on Highway 178 east for approximately 3 miles to Paradise Cove Campground on the south shore of the lake.
+From Bakersfield, California, take Highway 178 east to the town of Lake Isabella.
+Staying on 178 east, travel approximately 3 miles to Paradise Cove Campground.

 Amenities